CEGRcode/scriptmanager-docs/docs/Tools/figure-generation/heatmap-labeler.md

 * **Right label** refers the the maximum/rightmost x-axis tick mark label.
 * **X-axis Label** refers the text used for describing the x-axis, typically describing a reference point.
 * **Y-axis Label** refers the text used for describing the y-axis, typically describing the set of features that the heatmap/sequence plot is visualizing.

+### Output options (SVG)

+The labeled image is written to [SVG formatted][svg-format] file with a filepath derived from the input image file by simply stripping the extension and appending `_label.svg`.

 ## Command Line Interface
 Usage: